Cavmir Market Data · Colorado · July 2026

 Reading Colorado like a marketer

-Denver's roughly ninety-percent-active registry describes a stable, professionalized urban market.
-Aspen is the other end of the spectrum — a small, tightly held permit pool where each property competes at the top of the nightly-rate range and marketing is about justifying the rate.
+Aspen is the other end of the spectrum — a small, tightly held permit pool where each property competes at the very top of the nightly range.
+There the work is justifying the rate: cinematic photography, a real brand, and a direct-booking site as considered as the house.
+Cavmir markets both Colorados, and the lever differs in each — visibility in Denver, desire in Aspen.

 Questions